Coricancha: History

-Originally named Intikancha or Intiwasi, it was dedicated to Inti, and is located at the former Inca capital of Cusco.
+Originally named Intikancha or Intiwasi, it was dedicated to Inti (the Sun god of the Inca), and is located at the former Inca capital of Cusco.
+The High Priest resided in the temple and offered up the ordinary sacrifices, accompanied by religious rites, with the help of other priests.
 Most of the temple was destroyed after the 16th-century war with the Spanish conquistadors, as settlers also took it apart to build their own churches and residences.
-Much of its stonework was used as the foundation for the seventeenth-century Santo Domingo Convent.
+Much of its stonework was used as the foundation for the seventeenth-century Church and Convent of Santo Domingo.
 It was built after the 1650 earthquake destroyed the first Dominican convent.

-To construct Coricancha, the Inca used ashlar masonry, building from the placement of similarly sized cuboid stones that they had cut and shaped for this purpose.
+To construct Coricancha, the Inca used ashlar masonry, building from the placement of similarly sized cuboid stones that they hand cut and shaped for this purpose.
 The use of ashlar masonry made the temple much more difficult to construct, as the Inca did not use any stone with a slight imperfection or break.
 By choosing this masonry type, the Inca intentionally demonstrated the importance of the building through the extent of the labor necessary to build the structure.
 Through the arduous labor needed to construct buildings with ashlar masonry, this form of construction came to signify the Inca's imperial power to mobilize and direct local labor forces.
 The replication throughout Andean South America of Inca architectural techniques, such as those employed at Coricancha, expressed the extent of Inca control over a vast geographic region.

 Pachakutiq Inca Yupanqui rebuilt Cusco and the House of the Sun, enriching it with more oracles and edifices, and adding plates of fine gold.
 He provided vases of gold and silver for the Mama-cunas, nuns or cloistered women, to use in the veneration services.
+These celibate girls and women were mostly employed in weaving and in dyeing woollen cloth for the service of the temple, as well as in making chicha.
 Finally, he took the bodies of the seven deceased Incas and adorned them with masks, head-dresses, medals, bracelets, and sceptres of gold, placing them on a golden bench.

 The walls were once covered in sheets of gold, and the adjacent courtyard was filled with golden statues.
 Spanish reports tell of an opulence that was "fabulous beyond belief".
-When the Spanish in 1533 required the Inca to raise a ransom in gold for the life of their leader Atahualpa, most of the gold was collected from Coricancha.
+When the Spanish in 1533 required the Inca to raise a ransom in gold for the life of their Emperor Atahualpa, most of the gold was collected from Coricancha.